VictorBarbosa/CognitionLearn-bkp-rust/cognition-brain/docs/Migrating.md

 ### Steps to Migrate

-- Follow the instructions on how to install the `com.unity.ml-agents` package into your project in the [Installation Guide](Installation.md).
+- Follow the instructions on how to install the `com.unity.cognition-learn` package into your project in the [Installation Guide](Installation.md).
 - If your Agent implemented `AgentOnDone` and did not have the checkbox `Reset On Done` checked in the inspector, you must call the code that was in